 Cryptojacking cover

-Cryptojacking and Ads that mine with your CPU
+Cryptojacking and Ads That Mine With Your CPU

 Considering how much Bitcoin is worth, it is no surprise that the bad actors are plaguing the cryptocurrency world with their hacking and scams.
-Cryptojacking is another tactic these hackers use to make a profit by exploiting unsuspecting internet users.
+Cryptojacking is another tactic these hackers use to profit by exploiting unsuspecting internet users.

 To avoid all these problems related to cryptojacking, let’s take a minute and understand what it is, how it works, and how to prevent it.

-What is cryptojacking?
+What is Cryptojacking?

 What is cryptojacking